christian-calabrese/leapp-ssm-tunnels-plugin/README.md

     host: account2-db.us-east-1.rds.amazonaws.com
     portNumber: '5432'
     localPortNumber: '3333'
+- sessionName: session3
+  configs:
+  - targetTagKey: Name
+    targetTagValue: '*-bastion'
+    host: account2-db.us-east-1.rds.amazonaws.com
+    portNumber: '5432'
+    localPortNumber: '3333'
 ```

-You can identify the target EC2 instance used as a bastion by specifying a targetTagKey and targetTagValue that your instance is tagged with.
+You can identify the target EC2 instance used as a bastion by specifying a `targetTagKey` and `targetTagValue` that your instance is tagged with.
+The `targetTagValue` can contain a wildcard (e.g. `*-bastion`) so it does not need to be hardcoded, but do make sure you target this so only one instance is returned.

 Moreover, the `host` key is now optional.
 If not provided, the plugin will use the SSM document "AWS-StartPortForwardingSession" instead of "AWS-StartPortForwardingSessionToRemoteHost".
 This allows, for example, to expose a private webserver hosted on a single EC2 instance, or allow RDP access without having to specify the instance IP address.